The Way Things Go

 The Way Things Go (Der Lauf der Dinge) is a 1987 16 mm art film by the Swiss artist duo Peter Fischli and David Weiss.
 It documents a long causal chain assembled of everyday objects and industrial materials in the manner of a Rube Goldberg machine, though without the trope of accomplishing a relatively mundane task at the end.

 Description

-The installation was in the artists' Zürich warehouse studio, about 100 feet long, and incorporated materials such as tires, trash bags, ladders, soap, oil drums, old shoes, water, and gasoline.
+The installation was in the artists' Zürich warehouse studio, about 100 ft long, and incorporated materials such as tires, trash bags, ladders, soap, oil drums, old shoes, water, and gasoline.
 Fire and pyrotechnics were used as chemical triggers.
 The film is 29 minutes and 45 seconds long, but some of that is spent waiting for something to burn, dissolve, or slowly slide down a ramp.
 Long processes with little visible change are skipped with a fade out/fade in.
 The film is presented as a single sequence of events, but careful observation reveals over two dozen film edits.